College of Eastern Medicine

 - Foster evidence-based practices and life-long learning skills.

-Our curriculum integrates the classical theory, diagnosis, and clinical modalities of Acupuncture & Oriental Medicine (AOM) with those of modern Western medicine, and enables our students to view their patients through both lenses.
-Our clinical education develops the essential knowledge, skills and competencies in our students to become excellent AOM practitioners.
-This includes the ability to interpret Western medical diagnoses and to translate AOM diagnoses into Western medical terms.
-Students enter the clinical phase of their education as early as their third term, which enables them to see how what they learn in the classroom is applied in a modern clinical setting.
+Our curriculum integrates the classical theory, diagnosis, and clinical modalities of Acupuncture & Chinese Medicine (ACM) with those of modern Western medicine, and enables our students to view their patients through both lenses.
+Our clinical education develops the essential knowledge, skills and competencies in our students to become excellent ACM practitioners.
+This includes the ability to interpret Western medical diagnoses and to translate ACM diagnoses into Western medical terms.
+Students enter the clinical phase of their education as early as their second term, which enables them to see how what they learn in the classroom is applied in a modern clinical setting.

-Our integrative clinic, the University Health Center, sets and maintains the highest quality assurance standards, utilizes and trains students in the use of Electronic Health Records (EHR), and provides a broad spectrum of treatment options for patients including Acupuncture & Oriental Medicine, Chiropractic, Sports Medicine, Ayurvedic Medicine, Diagnostic Imaging, and Massage Therapy.
+Our integrative clinic, the University Health Center, sets and maintains the highest quality assurance standards, utilizes and trains students in the use of Electronic Health Records (EHR), and provides a broad spectrum of treatment options for patients including Acupuncture & Chinese Medicine, Chiropractic, Sports Medicine, and Ayurvedic Medicine.
 Our students complete their clerkship side-by-side with students and clinicians of other health care professions.
-The CEM clinical clerkship equips them with the knowledge, skills, and attitudes to empower them as leaders in the modern integrative and collaborative healthcare environment.
+The EMD clinical clerkship equips them with the knowledge, skills, and attitudes to empower them as leaders in the modern integrative and collaborative healthcare environment.

-The College of Eastern Medicine maintains strong and innovative partnerships with Traditional Chinese Medicine universities and hospitals in China and Taiwan.
+The Eastern Medicine Department maintains strong and innovative partnerships with Traditional Chinese Medicine universities and hospitals in China and Taiwan.
 These include short and long-term study-abroad options.

-We are confident that the College of Eastern Medicine (CEM) is uniquely positioned to produce the highest quality and most qualified AOM practitioners who will bring traditional Eastern medicine into modern integrative healthcare settings.
+We are confident that the Eastern Medicine Department (EMD) is uniquely positioned to produce the highest quality and most qualified ACM practitioners who will bring traditional Eastern medicine into modern integrative healthcare settings.